auth0-samples/auth0-spring-security-api-sample/01-Authorization/README.md

 ## Configure the endpoints

 This seed uses three endpoints: `api/public`, `api/private` and `api/private-scoped`.
-The former will not require authentication, while the later will do.
+The former will not require authentication, while the latter will do.

 First we create the controller for our endpoints: `APIController.java`.